KingTamec/GD50xFinal_Project/README.md

 ***Justification why this project satisfies the distinctiveness and complexity requirements***
+- This project is related to the assignments 8 & 10 of the course (dreadhalls & portal) since it uses unity for a 3D game as well as a First-Person-Controller
+- However it features far more implemented features and functionalities
+- A Weapon which can be used to shoot at enemies (entities which have the [target script](https://github.com/KingTamec/GD50xFinal_Project/blob/main/Assets/Scripts/Target.cs) attached to them)

 ***Documentation what I did and justification of any controversial design choices***